 Metrics in a query profile are associated with a coordinate system of identifiers.
 Drill uses a coordinate system comprised of query, fragment, and operator identifiers to track query execution activities and resources.
 Drill assigns a unique identifier, the QueryID, to each query received and then assigns an identifier to each fragment and operator that executes the query.
 An example of a QueryID is 2aa98add-15b3-e155-5669-603c03bfde86.
 The following images shows an example of fragment and operator identifiers:

 Viewing a Query Profile

-You can view query profiles in the Profiles tab of the Drill Web Console.
+You can view query profiles in the Profiles tab of the Drill Web UI.
 When you select the Profiles tab, you see a list of the last 100 queries than ran or are currently running in the cluster.

 You must click on a query to see its profile.

 When you select a profile, notice that the URL in the address bar contains the QueryID, as shown in the following URL:

 The Query Profile section summarizes a few key details about the query, including:

 - The state of the query, either running, completed, or failed.